Almost-BPS solutions in multi-center Taub-NUT: Multi-center almost-BPS solutions in multi-center Taub-NUT

 We start with a multi-center Taub-NUT base:

 with a Gibbons-Hawking potential

-Also $a_i, i= 1, \cdots, N$ are the multiple coliniar centers distinct from the Taub-NUT origin with a black hole (5-dimensional black ring) at that point i, placed at the distance $a_i$ on the z axis.
+Also $a_i, i= 1, \cdots, N$ are the multiple collinear centers distinct from the non-collinear two-center Taub-NUT origin.
+At that point $i$, placed at the distance $a_i$ on the $z-$axis, there is a black hole.
 We introduce the following notations:

 and the polar angle of the point i is:

 The magnetic charges (M5) are determined by the harmonic functions $K^{(I)}$:

 where $d^{(I)}_i $ are the magnetic dipoles and I = 1, 2,3.
 The electric charges (M2) on the other hand are determined by the harmonic functions $L^{(I)}$: